February 13, 2020

-How you vote is a personal decision, but unions of working people like yours did the research, conducted interviews, and recommend these in the Oct.
-8th and Nov.
-5th municipal elections.
+How you vote is a personal decision, but unions of working people like yours did the research, conducted interviews, and recommend these candidates in the March 3, 2020 primary election.

 Voters will be headed to the polls for special elections and Charlotte municipal elections on Tuesday, September 10th, elections in which unions of working people have endorsed Dan McCready for Congress in the 9th District, Allen Thomas for Congress in the 3rd District, plus union member Braxton Winston and several others for Charlotte City Council.